PLM Technology

 The Trap to Avoid

-The expensive failure mode is buying a digital twin product on the assumption that the thread will assemble itself underneath.
+The expensive failure mode is buying a Digital Twin product on the assumption that the thread will assemble itself underneath.
 It will not.
 A twin fed by a snapshot — a BOM exported once at go-live, a configuration table updated by hand, a 3D model that does not change when engineering releases an ECO — will look impressive on the day it ships and become misleading within a release cycle.
 The drift is invisible until a field issue exposes it: a maintenance recommendation made against a part that was superseded eighteen months ago, a fleet performance prediction made against a configuration that no unit in the field actually has.

 The reverse trap is quieter and almost as common.
 A company invests three years into building a thread — PLM-to-ERP integration, MES-to-PLM feedback loop, governed cross-system change flow — and never builds a single twin on top of it.
 The architecture works.
 Engineers query it.
 Operations relies on it.
 The executives who funded it cannot see it, and at the next budget cycle the program is described as "expensive infrastructure with unclear ROI" because nobody pointed at a rotating 3D model.
 The fix is to build at least one demonstrable twin on the thread once the thread is real — not as the goal of the program but as the artifact that makes the goal legible.